 The Council manage just over 3,000 homes.
 However, because the demand for homes is greater than the supply, we run a Housing Register.
 If you are eligible, you can apply to be put on the waiting list.

-It takes around four weeks to register a new application for housing.
+It takes around eight weeks to register a new application for housing.

 How to Apply

 To join our Housing Register, you must meet our eligibility criteria.

 Who can join the Housing Register – Eligibility

 Most applicants will be eligible to join the register, but there are some exceptions.
 The following will not qualify to join the register:-